w2vy/FluxVault/README.md

 3. The Vault will use that Public Key to encrypt a message that contains and AES Key
 4. The Node will send a test message using the provided AES Key to the Vault
 5. If the Vault suceesfully decrypts the message it sends a Test Passed message, also encrypted.
-   All further messages are encrypted with this AES Key.
+   (All further messages are encrypted with this AES Key)
 6. The Node will send Request a message for a named file
-7. The Vault will return the contents of that file or an error status This repeats until the Node needs nothing else and sends a DONE message.
+7. The Vault will return the contents of that file or an error status

+Steps 6-7 repeat until the Node needs nothing else and sends a DONE message.

 At the socket level the messages are JSON strings terminated with Newline.